Stability of Einstein and de Sitter Universes in the Quadratic Theory of Modified Gravity: Stability of the de Sitter Universe

-In the above equations, provided that $A_{1,2}, C_{1,2}, E_{1,2} > 0$, if we substitute very large numbers for $t$; (i.e $t \rightarrow \infty$) we find out that $\delta \xi_i \rightarrow 0$ for any values of $h_1, h_2$ or $h_3$ since the power of the exponent is negative.
+The $h'$s can be considered as ratios of original Hubble constant with respect to the current one.
+Substituting random values of $h'\rm{s} < 1$, e.g. $h_1=0.9,h_2=0.5,h_3=0.2$, will lead to the following solutions:

+The above perturbation terms converge to zero as $t \rightarrow \infty$ provided that $c_2, c_4=0$.
+If we make other substitutions then $c_6=0$ must be also satisfied.
+Substituting other values can lead to similar results if the second terms in the perturbation equations are ruled out.
+Hence, we can generalize that if $c_{2,4,6}=0$ the perturbation terms can diminish.
 Consequently, we can deduce that the de Sitter universe is stable against the perturbations.
 Therefore, it is stable in the context of the Nash gravity.
 Otherwise, the de Sitter universe will become unstable as the perturbations become very large in the context of Nash gravity.